fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 - By right-clicking on a game entity in the `World Viewer` and selecting the desired entity from the `Add Child` sub-menu.

 Complex objects usually made in 3D modelling software (Blender, 3Ds Max, Maya, etc.) can be saved in various formats.
 Fyrox supports
 FBX format, which is supported by pretty much any 3D modelling software.
-You can add such objects to your scene by dragging and dropping the desired asset from the `Asset Browser`.
-You'll see a preview of the object while dragging it.
+You can instantiate such objects by simply dragging the one you want and dropping it on the `Scene Preview`.
+While dragging it, you'll also see a preview of the object.

 You can do the same with other scenes made in the editor (`rgs` files), for example, you can create a scene with a few objects in it with some scripts and re-use them within other scenes.
 Such scenes are called [prefabs](../scene/prefab.md).